isomerpages/bca-buildsg/_explore-the-sector/Sectoral Outlook.md

 <p>Various cutting-edge advancements</p>
 </li>
 </ul>
-<p>Artificial intelligence tools also allow for the monitoring of building
+<p>Artificial intelligence tools also allow for the integration of building
 systems on a single platform which benefits the residents.</p>
 <p>&nbsp;</p>